Home » Computer Guides » Windows Guides » How To Make An MP3 CD

 How To Make An MP3 CD

 Music in the MP3 format uses much less space than music stored in the standard CD audio format, so you could add up to 100 tracks to a single CD.
-This is because MP3 tracks can be around 10 times smaller than the same track recorded as standard CD Audio.

 The one caveat is that not all standalone CD players can play MP3, but it’s worth a go, just to find out.
+And best of all, you don’t need any special software to it.
+Windows Media Player (Legacy) will burn MP3s to CDs.

-How To Make An MP3 Audio CD.
+How To Make An MP3 CD.

 All standalone CD players (stereo player, car CD player etc), play music recorded as CDDA (Compact Disc Digital Audio), which is the standard audio CD format.
 But some can play MP3 audio as well.